sleevezipper/hass-workstation-service/documentation/WMIQuery.md

 You can use [WMI Explorer](https://github.com/vinaypamnani/wmie2/releases) to construct a query, or alternatively look at the user submitted sensors below
+If a class or value cannot be found in the default scope, you can use the "Scope" setting when adding or editing the sensor.
 ---

 ## User Submitted Sensor Examples